 6. If configured with bearers requiring SCG radio resources, the UE performs synchronisation towards the PSCell of the SN.
 The order the UE sends the RRCConnectionReconfigurationComplete message and performs the Random Access procedure towards the SCG is not defined.
 The successful RA procedure towards the SCG is not required for a successful completion of the RRC Connection Reconfiguration procedure.

+Editor’s note: If the SCG is not activated, it is FFS whether the UE performs random access.

 7. If PDCP termination point is changed to the SN for bearers using RLC AM, and when RRC full configuration is not used, the MN sends the SN Status Transfer.

 8. For SN terminated bearers moved from the MN, dependent on the bearer characteristics of the respective E-RAB, the MN may take actions to minimise service interruption due to activation of EN-DC (Data forwarding).